 Though the game is still unfinished, I started to hyperlink the inscriptions on the painted walls in the tomb, so that when you place the cursor over an inscription, the mouse will highlight and one can read an English translation and see a hieroglyphic transcription of each inscription.
 I have also started to make models of some of the objects within the tomb, including the coffins, mummy masks, and some other objects.

-Eventually, the video game will be made available free on the web, but for now, here are some stills of the reconstruction, and a short video walkthrough of the game engine mechanics.
+Here are some stills of the reconstruction, and a short video walkthrough of the game engine mechanics.
 You will also find links to Sketchfab pages of some of the models, including the outer coffin of Khonsu, the son of Sennedjem.

 A Short Walkthrough of the Tomb Reconstruction